How to Make 1, m1, m1R, m1L increase in knitting

 How Do You m1 Stitch?

-The make 1 knitting increase is made by using the running thread that's in between the stitch you just finished on your right needle and the stitch on your left needle.
+The make 1 knitting increase is made by using the running thread that's in between the stitch on your right needle and the stitch on your left needle.

-My pictures below will show you exactly how to make 1.
+My knitting step-by-step pictures below will show you exactly how to make 1 both ways.

 My Pattern Just Says To M1, What Do I Do?

-The M1L or m1l means it's a left-leaning increase.
-And the M1R or m1r means it's a right-leaning increase.
+The M1L means it's a left-leaning increase and the M1R or m1r means it's a right-leaning increase.

 Doesn't A M1 In Knitting Make A Hole?

 Ready to get started?
-Great and there's a make one (m1) Knitting Video when you're finished with the pictures.
+Great and there's a make one (m1) Knitting Video when you're finished with the step-by-step picture instructions.

 How to Make 1 Left (M1L) and M1 Knitting Instructions